kandread/ce597/README.md

 # ce597

-This is a test repository.
+This is a test repository for class.